muratk3n/thirdwave/en/README.md

 ---

-DJT approval back down to -10%.
+DJT net approval back down to -10%.
 If this continues throughout Oct I call it a sure lose.

 ---